Payal1107-pgk/Indian-Job-Market-Intelligence/README.md

 # 🇮🇳 Indian Job Market Intelligence

-An end-to-end data analytics project analyzing the Indian job market using Python, SQL, and Power BI.
+An end-to-end data analytics project analyzing the Indian job market using **Python, SQL, and Power BI**.

 ## 📊 Project Overview

-This project analyzes job market data to identify:
+This project analyzes Indian job market data to identify important employment trends and generate actionable insights.

+The analysis focuses on:

 - Most demanded skills
 - Job opportunities by location